This years Econ Nobel goes to the three stooges who wrote this-

 or technology, and failed to foster economic growth.

 The Vikings and Normans and Arabs and so forth did foster economic growth.
-The Domesday book meant that English land records were better than anything Ireland had till Cromwell's invasion and Sir William Petty's invasion.
+The Domesday book meant that English land records were better than anything Ireland had till Cromwell's invasion and Sir William Petty's survey.
 Sadly, at the beginning of the eighteenth century, a law was passed compelling Catholics to subdivide Estates on death.
 This directly resulted in the horrors of the Potato famine 140 years later.

 These economic institutions also ensured that the monarchs controlled a large fraction of the economic resources in society,